1980 Summer Olympics: Host city selection

-Participation overview and boycott
+Participation and boycott

 Eighty nations were represented at the Moscow Olympics, the smallest number since 1956.
 Of the eighty participating nations, seven National Olympic Committees made their first appearance at these Games: Angola, Botswana, Cyprus, Jordan, Laos, Mozambique and Seychelles.
+It was also the first time Vietnam participated after the end of the Vietnam War and the Reunification of Vietnam.
 None of these nations won a medal.

-Although approximately half of the 24 countries that boycotted the 1976 Summer Olympics (in protest against the IOC not expelling New Zealand who sanctioned a rugby tour of apartheid South Africa) participated in the Moscow Games, the 1980 Summer Olympics were disrupted by another, even larger, boycott led by the United States in protest of the 1979 Soviet–Afghan War.
+29 countries boycotted the previous 1976 Summer Olympics in protest against the IOC for not expelling New Zealand, which had sanctioned a rugby tour of apartheid South Africa.
+The 1980 Summer Olympics were disrupted by another, even larger, boycott led by the United States in protest of the 1979 Soviet–Afghan War.
 The Soviet invasion spurred President Jimmy Carter to issue an ultimatum on 20 January 1980, which stated that the U.S. would boycott the Moscow Olympics if Soviet troops did not withdraw from Afghanistan within one month.
-65 countries and regions invited did not participate in the 1980 Olympics.
+66 countries and regions invited did not participate in the 1980 Olympics.
 Many of these followed the United States' boycott initiative, while others cited economic reasons for not participating.
 Iran, under Ayatollah Khomeini hostile to both superpowers, boycotted when the Islamic Conference condemned the invasion.
-Neither the People's Republic of China or the Republic of China participated in the games.
+Neither the People's Republic of China nor Taiwan (Republic of China) participated in the games, the former as a consequence of the Sino-Soviet split.

 Many of the boycotting nations participated instead in the Liberty Bell Classic, also known as the "Olympic Boycott Games", in Philadelphia.
-However, the nations that did compete had won 71 percent of all medals, and similarly 71 percent of the gold medals, at the 1976 Summer Olympics in Montreal.
+Those that competed had won 71 percent of all medals and gold medals at the 1976 Summer Olympics in Montreal.
 This was in part due to state-run doping programs that had been developed in the Eastern Bloc countries.
 As a form of protest against the Soviet intervention in Afghanistan, fifteen countries marched in the Opening Ceremony with the Olympic Flag instead of their national flags, and the Olympic Flag and Olympic Hymn were used at medal ceremonies when athletes from these countries won medals.
 Competitors from New Zealand, Portugal, and Spain competed under the flags of their respective National Olympic Committees.
 Some of these teams that marched under flags other than their national flags were depleted by boycotts by individual athletes, while some athletes did not participate in the march.

 The boycott impacted the competitiveness of swimming, track and field, boxing, basketball, diving, field hockey and equestrian sports.
 Whilst competitors from 36 countries became Olympic medalists, the great majority of the medals were taken by the Soviet Union and East Germany in what was the most skewed medal tally since 1904.